silverbios/cs-mikrotik-bouncer-alt/README.md

 ## TODO

+- double chec if there is an error after adding addres, then if we try to update fw rule to new list - this is bad and bad
+  - if change to new list then it may be truncated ( missing entries)
+  - if we keep to old list then things can expire
+- periodically ask mikrotik for `ip firewall address-list count-only` and make metric from it?
 - add grafana dashboard
+- k8s manifests
 - [ko local](https://ko.build/configuration/)
   or `docker run -p 2112:2112 $(ko build ./cmd/app)` etc
 - ko release fix in github action to push to quay
 - maybe mkdocs + gh pages?
 - graceful shutdown

+- panic on no route to host in docker-compose up :D